Night tiles rattle and street glass roils

 Trainbent, late, and suddenly lost.
 Of the first to cross

-the mouth of the concourse, I ask direction, but
+the concourse mouth, I ask direction, but

-with apology he passes without pause.
+with sorry she passes without pause.

 A near full minute, then a second appeared.